 Gwydion is a name from Welsh mythology and means “born of trees.”

-It’s pronounced gwid-yon and was the name of a mythological magician and trickster.
+It’s pronounced gwid-yon and was the name of a mythological trickster and magician.
 He appeared mostly in the Welsh prose, The Four Branches of the Mabinogi.

 A derivation of Henry, Harry is of German origin and means “estate ruler.”